 Many of West Bend’s geocaches are located in the community’s parks and green spaces, including the Eisenbahn State Trail and Regner Community Park, the site of the annual West Bend $1,000 Cache Ba$h.
 Take a moment to admire the surroundings during your search—you’ll encounter many scenic spring views on your geocaching trek!

 Art and history

-Geocaches are located next to attractions like the Museum of Wisconsin Art, Tower Heritage Center and Old Sheriff’s Residence and Jail.
-When conditions permit, take time to explore these fascinating attractions.
+Geocaches are located next to attractions like the Museum of Wisconsin Art, Tower Heritage Center and the Old Sheriff’s Residence and Jail.
+After you’re done geoaching, take time to explore these fascinating attractions.

 Wisconsin’s oldest geocache